v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
+ms.custom: CELA-approved
-ms.date: 10/02/2024
+ms.date: 10/31/2024
 ---

 # Access Viva Glint raw survey responses

 ## What are raw survey responses?

 In Microsoft Viva Glint, "raw survey responses" refers to unaggregated survey responses that are directly tied to a survey taker.
-By default, Viva Glint admins have access to raw survey responses and can export that data using admin controls.

 > [!NOTE]
 > "Raw survey responses export" can also be referred to as "Raw data export."